Itinerary for one day in Shanghai

-The Old Shanghai is located near the City God temple and Yu Garden.
-Check some souvenirs there and experience the local culture.
+Old Shanghai is located near the City God Temple and Yu Garden.
+Check some souvenirs and other shops there and experience the local culture.

-Also, be aware of people walking around.
-Especially, if you are wearing any jewelry or I would say rather don’t show it much there.
-Other parts of the city will immerse you in the Shanghais style and you can listen to traditional Chinese music, observe the traditional shapes of the roofs, shop Chinese souvenirs or observe people dancing in the park with their Chinese music which is cool.:-)
+Other parts of the city will immerse you in the Shanghais style and you can listen to traditional Chinese music, observe the traditional shapes of the roofs, shop for Chinese souvenirs or observe people dancing in the park with their Chinese music which is cool.:-)

 Shanghai is worth visiting for your stopover.
 Don’t forget to have cash ready and download offline maps.